marckranat/WPRBLWatcher/readme.txt

 **RBLs Monitored:**

-The plugin monitors reliable RBLs from rblmon.com's list, excluding those known for false positives:
+The plugin monitors 24 reliable RBLs, including:
 * Barracuda
 * SpamCop
-* SORBS (multiple lists)
+* SORBS (multiple specialized lists)
-* SpamRats
-* Spamhaus (XBL, ZEN)
 * DroneBL
+* S5H
+* HostKarma
+* Anonmails
-* And many more...
+* And more...

-UCEPROTECT and other false-positive prone RBLs have been excluded for accuracy.
+Unreliable or slow RBLs have been excluded for accuracy.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/wprbl-watcher` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. The plugin will automatically create the necessary database tables upon activation.
-4. Navigate to 'RBL Monitor' in the WordPress admin menu to start adding IP addresses.
+4. Navigate to 'RBL Watcher' in the WordPress admin menu to start adding IP addresses.

 == Frequently Asked Questions ==

 = How many IPs can I monitor? =

-Up to 250 IP addresses per user account.
+Up to 1000 IP addresses per user account.

 = How often are checks performed? =